deltachat/deltachat-pages/ca/gdpr.md

 # Privacy Policy Delta Chat Apps

+**This is the privacy policy for the Delta Chat apps.
+You can find the [privacy policy for this website here](gdpr-website).**

 ## Summary

-Delta Chat is an email app that follows a strict privacy-by-design approach.
-All communication data remains on the end devices or on the email servers selected by the user.
+Delta Chat is an e-mail app that follows a strict privacy-by-design approach.
+All communication data remains on the end devices or on the e-mail servers selected by the user.

-A brief overview of our data processing:

 <table>
     <thead>